 Who should apply to participate?

 Any one working with children from birth to pre-k in the state of Alabama, who wishes to enhance their skills to help children develop strong language and literacy skills.
-If you were working with young children, birth to 5, in an Alabama ECE center or home as of March 16, 2020, and prior to the COVID-19 child care shutdown, this $100 incentive is for you!

 How does Read Right from the Start work?

 First register to participate using the online form below.
 Once you submit this application, you will be automatically directed to the Cox Campus website to complete your registration, and begin taking the online courses.
 Choose the track most relevant to you (infants/toddlers OR pre-k), and start learning!

 Are there any incentives?